SirPepe/CanvasSandbox/readme.md

 A simple HTML5 Canvas sandbox for educational purposes (MIT License).
 Supports keyboard shortcuts, JSHint, and autosave using web storage.
-Tested in Chrome, Firefox, Opera and IE 9.
+Tested in Chrome, and Firefox but should also work in Opera and IE 9.

 ![Screenshot](https://github.com/SirPepe/CanvasSandbox/raw/master/screenshot.png)